bwheelz36/MagneticFieldMap/Readme.md

 ## update: solved

 You can read about the origins of this problem below, but I have now solved it.
 It turns out that topas requires input data to be sorted in a given way (and doesn't check whether it is or not).
-The method __SortCSTData within TopasBfieldAnalysis.py resorts the CST data. after this, the problems outlined below dissapeared.
+The method __`sort_field_data` within TopasBfieldAnalysis.py resorts the CST data. after this, the problems outlined below dissapeared.

 ## initial query